maarten-pennings/howto/c64development/readme.md

 We use `petcat` from VICE to convert this to a C64 .prg file.

-This program is a bit more complicated, but we feel it is a typical setup: it loads the assembly sub-routine, then runs it, as a test.
+This program is a bit more complicated, but we feel it is a typical setup: it loads the assembly subroutine, then runs it.
+This mimics a test process.

 ```bas
 10 if a=1 then 60:rem restart